apify/apify-docs/sources/platform/actors/development/deployment/source_types.md

 To specify a Git branch or tag to check out, add a URL fragment to the URL.
 For example, to check out the **develop** branch, specify a URL such as `https://github.com/jancurn/some-actor.git#develop`.

-Optionally, the second part of the fragment in the Git URL (separated by a colon) specifies the context directory for the Docker build.
-For example, `https://github.com/jancurn/some-actor.git#develop:some/dir` will check out the **develop** branch and set **some/dir** as a context directory for the Docker build.
+Optionally, the second part of the fragment in the Git URL (separated by a colon) specifies the directory from which the Actor will be built (and where the `.actor`) folder is located.
+For example, `https://github.com/jancurn/some-actor.git#develop:some/dir` will check out the **develop** branch and set **some/dir** as the root directory of the Actor.

 Note that you can easily set up an integration where the actor is automatically rebuilt on every commit to the Git repository.
 For more details, see [GitHub integration](./source_types.md).